trisha2103/News-Personalization-Chatbot/README.md

 6. **Daily Brief**
    Preset section queries + recency filter → Markdown summary (Business / Finance / Health / Entertainment).

-MIT License

-Copyright (c) 2025 …

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction…

 ---

 ## 🙏 Acknowledgments